IHE/ITI.MHD/input/pagecontent/testplan.md

 - Update a Folder, where the test is focused on creating a Folder, but the ITI-65 supports updating an existing folder.
 - UnContained is not tested specifically for Practitioner not being contained
 - Should be tests for Replace, Transform, or Append for non XDS on FHIR situations (aka MHDS, or just push)
+- Test MHD as a direct API to XDS Registry/Repository.
+Where the MHD Document Recipient to XDS Document Source is logical and not exposed; and where the MHD Document Responder to XDS Document Consumer is logical and not exposed.

 #### Simplified Publish Option